Yoga Forward Bends can include forward bends for the hips and/or forward bends for the spine (lumbar, thoracic and cervical.)

 You can rest your hands on the floor or, if you can't reach it, on a chair.
 This helps to reduce the load on the hamstrings and glutes making it easier to give them a relaxed stretch.

-That being said, you might can also use this pose to strengthen your hamstrings, glutes and spinal erectors by lifting your hands.
+That being said, you strengthen your hamstrings, glutes and spinal erectors in pyramid pose by lifting your hands.

 When lifting your hands you can reduce the load on your hamstrings and spinal erectors by reaching your arms back (and making them feel long).